 When Rick Veitch began writing Swamp Thing, he’d already drawn many issues of it.
 In his first issue as writer, he continued several of Alan Moore’s themes, like the Parliament of Trees and the psychedelic effects of eating Swampy’s tubers.
 While Swamp Thing descends into the green realm of the Parliament, Abby takes a weird hallucinogenic trip in issue #65.
 The events here kick off the main theme of Veitch’s run: Swamp Thing and Abby’s attempts to have a baby, and the unusual role John Constantine plays in that endeavor.

 Many before us have sung the praises of the Len Wein and Berni Wrightson stories that kick off the first volume of Swamp Thing stories.
-Have you seen the first issue of Swamp Thing yet?
-We may be in the minority, but the first chunk of issues where Swamp Thing takes on some pretty generic monsters seem like just a warm-up for further greatness.
+Have you seen the first issue of Swamp Thing?
+We might be in the minority, but the first chunk of issues where Swamp Thing takes on some pretty generic monsters seem like merelyt a warm-up for further greatness.

 Wein and Wrightson also present a great story about a stranded alien trying to repair his ship and return to the stars.
 Making this freakish beast sympathetic and compassionate reminds us that monsters and heroes come in many forms.